johndoe31415/x509-cert-testcorpus/README.md

 # x509-cert-testcorpus
-This is a corpus of about 208000 X.509 certificates in DER form, all of which have been in public use in the wild.
-They have been scraped by using the Alexa top Million list and querying the first 10000 servers on the list on port 443 for their certificate and query the remaining servers on a random basis.
+This is a corpus of about 703000 X.509 certificates in DER form, all of which have been in public use in the wild.
+They have been scraped by using the Alexa top Million list and querying every single domain name on the list on port 443 for their certificate.

 The goal is to have a realistic test corpus to test tools against (shameless
 plug: I did this for my X.509 Swiss Army Knife tool [x509sak](https://github.com/johndoe31415/x509sak).